BACKING UP

 Users should normally only work in the Users folder.
 Within the Users folder should be several folders, one for each user on the computer and one for shared data like this:

-Note that the folder icon for the current user is the "Home" shape.
+Note that the folder icon for the current user has the "Home" shape.
 Also note that you should have an 'emergency' account just in case your user account becomes damaged.
 Go ahead and create one if you have not done so and give it full privileges and a password that you will never forget!

 Most MAGIC members will probably need to have two types of back up, one for everything on your hard drive to be performed every month or whenever you significantly upgrade your operating system or applications, and the second one done every hour with Time Machine.